chadsansing/airlock-campaign/README.md

 # airlock-campaign
-A repo for *Adjudication space*, our game of *Airlock*, a sci-fi TTRPG by Chad Walker
+A repo for *Adjudication Space*, our game of *Airlock*, a sci-fi TTRPG by Chad Walker

 ## Intro